KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 - Out of the 7,326 negative reviews in rating number 1 for year 2021, approximatley 4,136 (56%) of them are from the author app version 4.73.0.3.

-### Question 11: Based off the findings from the year distribution by ratings chart, We see that in rating number 1 there is a large percent of user reviews from year 2021 than any other year.
+### Question 11: Based off the distribution of sentiments in rating number 1 for year 2021 chart, we see that in rating number 1 there is a large percent of reviews from year 2021 than any other year.
 How many user reviews make up the positive, negative and neutral sentiments?

 ![Q11](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/1e1bb1d2-6414-43c5-96cb-192b0d2bbd4a)